chapel-lang/chapel/doc/rst/technotes/partialInstantiations.rst

 There are a few features that allow for the detection of partial instantiations.

-The first feature is a standard library function named ``isGenericType`` that will simply return ``true`` if its argument is a partial instantiation or a fully-generic type:
+The first feature is a standard library function named :proc:`~Types.isGeneric` that will simply return ``true`` if its argument is a partial instantiation or a fully-generic type:

 .. code-block:: chapel